Belizean Coast mangroves: Location and description

 The disconnected units of the ecoregion extend from the Mexico-Belize border in the north, to Amatique Bay on the southern coast of Guatemala.
 There are different types of mangrove swamps, depending on the site characteristics: river estuary (such as the Monkey River), lagoons, island atolls, and coastal forest.
 Technically, Belize City itself is in a mangrove area.

 Offshore islands supporting mangroves include Ambergris Caye, the largest island of Belize, and the atoll reefs of Banco Chinchorro and Turneffe Atoll.

 Climate

 The climate of the ecoregion is Tropical savanna climate - dry winter (Köppen climate classification (Aw)).
 This climate is characterized by relatively even temperatures throughout the year, and a pronounced dry season.
 The driest month has less than 60 mm of precipitation, and is drier than the average month.

 Flora and fauna

-The common mangrove tree species of the ecoregion are white mangrove (Laguncularia racemosa (generally closest to the ocean), red mangrove (Rhizophora mangle), and black mangrove (Avicennia germinans) (farther inland or upland).
-Also characteristic of the area, but not specifically to mangroves, is the buttonwood tree (Conocarpus erectus).
+The common mangrove tree species of the ecoregion are red mangrove (Rhizophora mangle)(generally closest to and in the water), black mangrove (Avicennia germinans) and white mangrove (Laguncularia racemosa) (farther inland or upland).
+Also characteristic of the area is the false mangrove or the mangrove associate, the buttonwood tree (Conocarpus erectus).